jenkinsci/job-dsl-plugin/job-dsl-api-viewer/README.md

 ## Development Setup
 1. From the project root, run `./gradlew generateApiDoc` to create the JSON file.
-2. From the project root, run `./gradlew gulp_build` to build the project resources.
+2. From the project root, run `./gradlew :job-dsl-api-viewer:build` to build the project resources.
-3. From the `job-dsl-api-viewer` directory, run `gulp connect` to start a server.
-This will also watch for file changes.
+2. From the project root, run `./gradlew -t :job-dsl-api-viewer:concat` to watch for file changes.
+3. Open `job-dsl-api-viewer/index.html` with the embedded web server of your IDE, e.g. click "Open in Browser" in the file's context menu in IntelliJ IDEA

 ## Publishing in gh-pages
 1. From the project root, run `./gradlew :job-dsl-api-viewer:publishGhPages`